 - Stop the antibiotic until you can contact your doctor.

 - Try Benadryl – this is an antihistamine allergy medication that can temporarily decrease an allergic rash and itching.
 It is available without prescription.
 The rash may come back after the Benadryl wears off in 4 – 6 hours.
 If the rash is NOT an allergic rash, Benadryl won’t harm it or make it worse.
-Click on for dosing.

-WHEN TO WORRY – this usually does not warrant an urgent call to your doctor in the evening.
+This usually does not warrant an urgent call to your doctor in the evening.
 You should call your doctor or go to an emergency room is your child has one or more of the following signs of severe allergic reaction:

 - Difficulty breathing (not just nasal congestion)